 Little Mack’s love language is Hot Breakfasts.
 If somebody cares enough to make him a big hot breakfast, he just knows that he is loved and he shows it.
 If breakfast is a sketchy, do-it-yourself-affair, he flounders and is whiney and petulant all day long.
 I’m not making this up.

 That’s my boy.
 I love him.
-Warts and all.

-But these are not “pour cereal into a bowl and add milk” breakfasts, no sirree bob.
+These are not “pour cereal into a bowl and add milk” breakfasts, no sirree bob.
 Our breakfast bar is raised way too high for that ease (sigh).
 These breakfasts will be delicious, nutritious, beautiful, and Mack will be able to make them in 5 minutes–or less!

 So.
-We start with eggs.
+Very often we start with eggs.
 In our family, you either like your breakfast eggs with “yellow blood” (over easy, that would be Bryan and some days, me) or “broken yolked” (over hard, fried a bit crispy, the way my Grandma Young always made them, and that would be Amalia and some days, me) or scrambled (2 or 3 eggs, scrambled until “not shiny at all, Mom” and that would be Mack and sometimes Amalia and sometimes me).

 The “crispy” egg, or the broken-yolked method, has been popular in our family for generations.
 I’ve never really understood the big deal about cooking eggs on a super low heat, so they don’t get stiff.
-Some chef in France or New York City or someplace made up this rule, but all the Grandmas of the world staunchly ignored it, at least mine did.
+Some chef in France or New York City or someplace fancy made up this rule, but all the Grandmas of the world staunchly ignored it, at least mine did.
 In her fried egg method, the stiff bottom (so to speak) is crucial.
 Crucial, Gentle Reader.
 Otherwise how can you eat it on a piece of toast, on your way out to do chores, without it crumbling apart?
-Grandmas are awesome, aren’t they?
+Grandmas are awesome.

 I prefer the “broken yolked” method, and usually make my breakfast egg in a very hot cast iron skillet in a flash.
 If I have fresh tomatoes, I’ll add a slice to my open-faced breakfast sammage.
 I’ll add a bit of cheese if I feel like it.
 Who doesn’t love oozy hot melted cheese, after all?
 Well, little Mack doesn’t (to our consternation–really, what’s not to love?) but everybody else I know dotes on it.
 It takes approximately three minutes to accomplish this fine breakfast.
 Here are the steps.